GUR9000/Deep_MRI_brain_extraction/Readme.md

 ---

     """
-    This software is an implementation of
+    This software is an implementation of the paper

-    Deep MRI brain extraction: A 3D convolutional neural network for skull stripping
+    "Deep MRI brain extraction: A 3D convolutional neural network for skull stripping"

     You can download the paper at http://dx.doi.org/10.1016/j.neuroimage.2016.01.024